What Is a Form 4 Filing? How to Read Insider Trading Disclosures

 Direct answerA Form 4 is the SEC filing a company officer, director, or major shareholder must submit within 2 business days of buying or selling their own company's stock.
 It's the fastest-disclosed insider signal available to the public.

-- Company officers, directors, and anyone owning more than 10% of a public company's shares — collectively called "insiders."
+- Company officers, directors, and anyone owning more than 10% of a public company's shares, collectively called "insiders."
 Every purchase, sale, or option exercise in their own stock triggers a filing.

 Who Has to File a Form 4?

-Company officers, directors, and anyone owning more than 10% of a public company's shares — collectively called "insiders."
+Company officers, directors, and anyone owning more than 10% of a public company's shares, collectively called "insiders."
 Every purchase, sale, or option exercise in their own stock triggers a filing.

 Why the 2-Day Window Matters

-How to Read One
+How to Read One Without Getting Fooled

-Where to Actually See Them
+Where to Actually See Them Before You're the Last to Know

 FAQ